María Teresa Andruetto

 María Teresa Andruetto’s narrative creates a unique poetry, both in what it says and in how it says it.
 Pilar Muñoz Lascano and María Victoria Ramos, Fundación Cuatrogatos

-María Teresa Andruetto’s writing is less formed in native tongue than in what she called, beautifully, “the mother tongue”.
+María Teresa Andruetto’s writing is less formed in the native tongue than in what she called, beautifully, “the mother tongue”.
 The mother tongue is a maternal tongue, that is to say, original, because in it a certain voice is articulated, remote but at the same time present, the voice of a plural woman in which all the stories, all the memories, are interwoven.
 Jorge Monteleone

 Video in homenage